Call My Agent!

-It was initially planned that the show would end after its fourth season in 2020, but in April 2021 it was announced that the show would return with a 90-minute TV film followed by a fifth season.
-Call My Agent! has been broadcast by ICI ARTV in Canada, RTS Un in Switzerland and is available worldwide on Netflix, except in Austria, Spain, Germany and Portugal.
+Following the success of Dix pour cent in France, Netflix bought it in 2015 and renamed it Call My Agent!
+It was initially planned that the television series would end after its fourth season in 2020, but in April 2021, it was announced that the show would return with a 90-minute TV film followed by a fifth season.
+Call My Agent! has been broadcast by ICI ARTV in Canada, TG4 in Ireland, RTS Un in Switzerland and is available worldwide on Netflix, except in India, Spain, Poland and Portugal.

 Overview

 The series follows four agents who jointly take control of a fictional talent agency (ASK, Agence Samuel Kerr) after the death of its founder and head.
 The agents attempt to manage film production crises arising from their stars' egos, financial and legal difficulties, and other complications, while also maintaining rivalries with one another for power and prestige.
 Most episodes focus on a single actor, their agent, and the production of a film in which they are starring.
 The series also depicts the agents' private lives, and how they are affected and often harmed by their busy and stressful professional lives.